doctrine/orm/en/reference/xml-mapping.rst

 Optional attributes:

--  fetch - Either LAZY or FETCH, defaults to LAZY.
+-  fetch - Either LAZY, EXTRA_LAZY or EAGER, defaults to LAZY.
+-  index-by: Index the collection by a field on the target entity.

 Defining Many-To-Many Associations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~